biopragmatics/oquat/docs/invalids/prefix/flybase.md

 | `Flybase:dsj`   |              1 | [CL:0000362](https://bioregistry.io/CL:0000362)                                                                                                                                                                                                          |
 | `FlyBase:ds`    |              1 | [CL:0000463](https://bioregistry.io/CL:0000463)                                                                                                                                                                                                          |

-## `so`
+## `so`: Sequence types and features ontology

-Identifiers for this prefix are given correctly in Sequence types and features ontology.
+Identifiers for this prefix are given incorrectly correctly in `so`.

 | external_xref         |   usages_count | usages                                                                                                                                                                                                                                                   |
 |-----------------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|